International Studies - BA, International Politics and Diplomacy Track

 International Politics and Diplomacy Track

 This track offers students a fundamental understanding of foreign relations.
 Students learn about the workings of governments and civil societies in a global framework.
-In the end, students come away from the program with a sound understanding of how governments communicate and cooperate in regional, continental, and global settings.
+From this program students gain a sound understanding of how governments communicate and cooperate in regional, continental, and global settings.

 |Code||Title||Semester Credit Hours|